How to start a side hustle: Planning and execution tips

 It makes sense to use an accountant right away, but it isn’t mandatory.

 If your side hustle is one in which you incur expenses (that is, you buy materials or consumables), then the use of an accountant is likely to pay for itself.
+They’ll know what you can claim to offset your total tax bill.

 Using an accountant also saves a lot of time and effort when the time comes to file a tax return, and they will remove the stress and worry that you might’ve got it wrong.

-If you bring an accountant in right away, they can help you decide if you should set up as a sole trader or limited company.
+If you bring an accountant in right away, they can also help you decide if you should set up as a sole trader or limited company.
+They can walk you through the tax implications of each and help you make your choice based on your business ambitions.

-Tom Coward, chief financial officer (CFO) of Cytora, a platform that helps insurers to underwrite more accurately, advises to hire an accountant once managing your finances becomes unmanageable.
+Tom Coward, chief financial officer of Cytora, a platform that helps insurers to underwrite more accurately, advises to hire an accountant once managing your finances becomes unmanageable.

 He says: “I suggest dividing your financial tasks into two categories.

-- Do it yourself (DIY): Business critical things such as cash flow forecasting and business plan modelling.
+- “Do it yourself: business-critical things such as cash flow forecasting and business plan modelling.

-- Hire an accountant: Things you must do but aren’t a value add for you such as VAT reporting and statutory accounting, and repetitive things like payroll, payments, and invoicing.
+- “Hire an accountant: things you must do but aren’t a value add for you, such as VAT reporting and statutory accounting, and repetitive things like payroll, payments, and invoicing.

 “If the DIY category becomes too much and you can afford it, bring someone in-house.
 You can start with a portfolio finance director who does this for two or three companies.”